monocle2ai/examples/python/lg-travel-agent/README.md

 # Okahu agent demo with OpenAI + Langgraph
-This repo includes a demo agent application built using OpenAI & Langgraph that is pre-instrumented for observation with Okahu AI Observability cloud.
+This repo includes a demo agent application built using OpenAI & Langgraph.
-You can fork this repo and run the app in Github Codespaces or laptop/desktop to get started quickly.
+This is a travel agent app that handles mock flight and hotel booking.
+There's a supervisor agent that coordinates task with multiple agents that handle individual tasks like flight booking or hotel booking.
+Each agent has (mock) tools to execute these of the task.
+The weather agent uses an external tool hosted by an MCP server.
+It forces a limit on max output token.
+This forces agent's response inaccurate for larger questions.
+The demo shows how you can use Monocle's tracing and MCP to find the root cause of the problem.

 ## Pre-requisting
 - Follow the steps in top level [README](../../README.md) to setup environment running this example